-The purpose of our Ph.D. program is to train professional historians as scholars and teachers.
+The purpose of the Ph.D. program is to train professional historians as scholars and teachers.
 During your course of study you will acquire the tools needed for an academic career: systematic knowledge of at least three broad historical fields; rigorous training in historical research and writing; familiarity with the most influential approaches to historical explanation; and awareness of interdisciplinary approaches to the past that draw from social sciences and other branches of the humanities.
 You will also receive multiple semesters of teaching experience.
 The program is demanding, so you should be prepared to devote full time to your studies throughout the calendar year.

 Give some thought to courses you want to take during the first year of graduate study, and to the shape of your eventual examination fields.
 The History Department's list of course offerings for the coming academic year is normally available in late spring.

 It is ideal but not necessary to have reading competence in one or more foreign (non-English) languages before beginning the program.
 Prepare to pass a reading examination at Penn as soon as possible.

 In the summer, all incoming students will receive important information concerning registration.

 Students should plan on arriving at least three days before the start of the Fall Semester.
 The university academic calendar, indicating the start of Fall Semester, may be found at the Almanac.

 Before the initial meetings with academic advisors, students should have made tentative decisions concerning probable fields of study and how requirements for additional language and/or other technical competencies may be met.
 If changes need to be made after summer preregistration, this is easily done during the "Drop and Add" period at the beginning of the semester.

 Each student will be assigned a faculty supervisor during the summer prior to arriving at Penn.
 Students are able to change supervisors at any point during their graduate training.